netdata/netdata/docs/netdata-agent/configuration/anonymous-telemetry-events.md

 - **Agent dashboard**: We use the [PostHog JavaScript integration](https://posthog.com/docs/integrations/js-integration) (with sensitive event attributes overwritten to be anonymized) to send product usage events when you access an [Agent's dashboard](/docs/dashboards-and-charts/README.md).
 - **Agent backend**: The `netdata` daemon executes the [`anonymous-statistics.sh`](https://github.com/netdata/netdata/blob/6469cf92724644f5facf343e4bdd76ac0551a418/daemon/anonymous-statistics.sh.in) script when Netdata starts, stops cleanly, or fails.

-You can opt-out from sending anonymous statistics to Netdata through three different [opt-out mechanisms](#opt-out).
+You can opt out from sending anonymous statistics to Netdata through three different [opt-out mechanisms](#opt-out).

 ## Agent Dashboard - PostHog JavaScript